PostgreSQL -> PostgreSQL CDC

 Five-step first-run flow, live table management, real-time lag and error visibility — no YAML wrestling required.

-Strict or parallel modes
+Strict, grouped, or parallel

 Dead-letter queue